Climate Ready Classroom Awards

 Our pupils have been busy making St Malachy’s greener than ever.
 From collecting rainwater in our water butt for gardening and play, to litter picking and creating bee and butterfly gardens, we’re taking real action to protect our planet.
 We’ve built minibeast hotels, we’ve made bird feeders, grown our own fruit trees and plants, we recycle our food waste, and reused materials for junk art and loose parts play.
 We’re proud to say: no single use plastics in the Nursery and we use coffee cups made from recycled materials for our parent events.

 Mrs Willeen Mooney the Nursery teacher and the Eco-Coordinator for our school completed the Climate Smart Training to help in supporting the Nursery children learn about sustainability and that little actions can make a big impact and to also help in supporting the Eco Council pupils.
+The Weatherbies' videos are helping with our understanding of the environment- we love the recycling video!

 We’re continuing to learn, create, and work together in the Nursery as part of our whole school mission to achieve our Green Flag.